Last Updated on

 Healthy Snacks to Eat During the Second Trimester

-1. Whole Wheat Bread Cheese Sandwich
+1. Whole-Wheat Bread Cheese Sandwich

 3. Dried Fruits and Nuts

-4. Fruit Salad with Yoghurt
+4. Fruit Salad With Yoghurt

 Fruits and vegetables are rich in antioxidants and other vital vitamins, and therefore, having them as one of your snacking choices is essential during pregnancy.
 Have a bowl of mixed fruits like mango, pear, apple, banana, pomegranate, and avocado along with yoghurt.
 This combination is not only healthy but extremely good to taste.
 Avocados are rich in magnesium, vitamin C, vitamin E, and fibre.
 Vitamin C found in fresh fruits is important for the development of the placenta.
 Yoghurt is easy on the stomach and is a terrific source of calcium.

-Pregnancy Healthy Snacks for the Third Trimester
+Healthy Snacks to Eat During the Third Trimester

 1. Protein-Packed Chicken Salad